aakilfernandes/aakilfernandes.github.io/_drafts/the-new-world-of-currency-competition.md

 ![Currency Competition in SafeMarket](/assets/images/currency-competition.png)

-Personally, I’d love to see universities enter the currency competition.
+Personally, I’d love to see universities and other non-profits enter the currency competition.
 Today we have dollars backed by faith in the US Government.
 Tomorrow, we might see cryptocurrency backed by faith in the University of Chicago.